eluts15/NG-Zoo-Application/README.md

 2. Update the GUI by adding bootstrap components, make it look nice.

+3. I would like a monthly calender widget somewhere on this page.

+4. Add images for each animal.

-3. I'll add more to this list as they come..
+5. I'll add more to this list as they come..

 ## Contributing